NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Akata.md

   - name: ""

   - name: "Hibernation"
     desc: "  After 3 or more days without eating, an akata can secrete resin that encases it in a noqual cocoon.
 The cocoon has Hardness 9, 40 HP, and a Broken Threshold of 18.
 It has resistance 5 to damage from magical sources.
-As long as the cocoon remains intact, the akata can't be harmed, and it doesn't need to eat or drink.\nWhile inside the cocoon, the akata gains [[Bestiary Ability Glossary/Lifesense|Lifesense]] 30 feet.\nThe akata remains in a state of hibernation until it is exposed to extreme heat or senses a living creature, at which point it can burst free of its cocoon in 1d4 minutes."
+As long as the cocoon remains intact, the akata can't be harmed, and it doesn't need to eat or drink.\n\nWhile inside the cocoon, the akata gains [[Bestiary Ability Glossary/Lifesense|Lifesense]] 30 feet.\n\nThe akata remains in a state of hibernation until it is exposed to extreme heat or senses a living creature, at which point it can burst free of its cocoon in 1d4 minutes."

   - name: "No Hearing"
     desc: " (auditory) An akata has no auditory senses.
 It is immune to auditory effects, automatically critically fails Perception checks that require it to hear, and takes a -2 status penalty to Perception checks (but not initiative rolls) that involve sound but also rely on other senses."